-Although the near scratch proof sapphire glass is already used on the iPhone 5S to cover both the fingerprint reader incorporating Touch ID home button and camera lens, Apple is said to be planning to use the toughened glass to cover the entire iPhone 6 screen.
+Although the near scratch proof sapphire glass is already used on the iPhone 5S to cover both the fingerprint reader incorporating Touch ID home button and camera lens,

 In a bid to meet its own iPhone 6 timescales, the manufacturer is said to have poured vast amounts of money into the increased development of sapphire glass.

 Described as “virtually scratch free,” sapphire glass is roughly two and half time tougher than the Corning Gorilla Glass coating found on many flagship smartphones, such as the Samsung Galaxy S4.